top of page

 How do kids react during the first few lessons?

 Children often fuss during the first few lessons because they are in a new environment and around new people.
 As your child becomes more confident in his/her ability in the water, the fussing will decrease.
 With increased competence in the water comes increased confidence.
+We request that parents stay poolside during the lessons to show your child that you are supportive of their hard work.
+We will work with you and provide guidance on the best way to support your child while sitting poolside.

 What is your stance on flotation devices?